reflectivity/reflectivity.github.io/workshop_2020.md

   - Session 2: Website content and collation of online resources
   - Session 3: Future funding opportunities & formal support from facility management

-If you would like to attend any of the events, please contact [mailto: tom.arnold@ess.eu](Tom Arnold) to register your interest.
+If you would like to attend any of the events, please contact [Tom Arnold](mailto:tom.arnold@ess.eu) to register your interest.

 ### Organizers: